Alona Bondarenko: 2010

-Seeded 28th at the Wimbledon Championships, Alona was defeated in the third round by fourth seed Jelena Janković.
+Seeded 28th at Wimbledon, Alona was defeated in the third round by fourth seed Jelena Janković.

-Alona began her US Open series at the Mercury Insurance Open.
+Alona began her US Open series at the Southern California Open.
 She lost in the first round to Dinara Safina.
 In Cincinnati at the Western & Southern Open, Alona was defeated in the second round by 16th seed Marion Bartoli.
-At the Rogers Cup, Alona lost in the first round to qualifier Jarmila Groth.
-Alona played her final tournament before the US Open at the Pilot Pen Tennis in New Haven, Connecticut.
+At the Canadian Open, she lost in the first round to qualifier Jarmila Groth.
+Alona played her final tournament before the US Open at the Connecticut Open.
 She fell in the first round to sixth seed Marion Bartoli.
 Seeded 29th at the US Open, Alona reached the third round after victories over Vera Dushevina and last year quarterfinalist Melanie Oudin.
 She lost in the third round to sixth seed Francesca Schiavone.

-In Tokyo at the Pan Pacific Open, Alona was defeated in the second round by third seed Jelena Janković.
-At the 2010 China Open – Women's singles, Alona lost in the second round to 13th seed Nadia Petrova.
-Seeded third at the Generali Ladies Open, Alona suffered a first-round loss at the hands of Roberta Vinci.
+In Tokyo at the Pan Pacific Open, she was defeated in the second round by third seed Jelena Janković.
+At the China Open, Alona lost in the second round to 13th seed Nadia Petrova.
+Seeded third at the Linz Open, she suffered a first-round loss at the hands of Roberta Vinci.
 Alona played her final tournament of the season at the Kremlin Cup, and was defeated in the second round by eighth seed María José Martínez Sánchez.

-Alona ended the year ranked 36.
+She ended the year ranked 36.